Spiro is stopping TB in its tracks.

 TREAT

-Spiro's programs operate in Pakistan, the country with the fifth highest TB burden in the world.
+Spiro's first programs operate in Pakistan - the country with the fifth highest TB burden in the world.

 Spiro aims to support the national and provincial TB programs in Pakistan to meet ambitious targets for preventive treatment